 The Archive is designed to enable the sharing and reuse of datasets that have been generated using Qualitative Longitudinal Research methods.

 Since 2007 Timescapes has created a data Archive, a multi-media resource of Qualitative Longitudinal data, drawn from our network of projects.
-Nine QL datasets have been deposited with the archive.
-These are drawn from our network of empirical projects, our archiving project, and an affiliated project (Choice and Change – see affiliation list for further details).
+Fourteen QL datasets have been deposited with the archive.
+These are drawn from our network of empirical projects, our archiving project, and affiliated projects (see affiliation list for further details).
 The Archive was built on an institutional repository platform at the University of Leeds, and developed in close collaboration with the UK Data Archive, of which it is a satellite, and our dedicated archiving project.